 Ohio connection: Resident

-Born in New York City on September 23, 1948, to a mother from Pennsylvania and a father from West Virginia, Anderson has described a childhood of “moving around a lot” but visiting West Virginia every summer.
-The influence of her rural Appalachian heritage is evident in her work.
-Following an English education at West Virginia University, Anderson worked as a rehabilitation counselor for blind and visually impaired clients at the West Virginia Rehabilitation Center from 1973 to 1977.
-Beginning in 1979, she worked as poet-in-residence for ten years, in schools, senior centers, correctional facilities, and libraries in West Virginia, Ohio, and Pennsylvania.
-Anderson has served as visiting writer at several universities, including the University of Pittsburgh, the University of Oregon, the Pennsylvania State University, Hamilton College, and West Virginia University.
+Poet, editor, and educator, Maggie Anderson was born in New York City on September 23, 1948, to a mother from Pennsylvania and a father from West Virginia.
+Anderson has described a childhood of “moving around a lot” but visiting West Virginia every summer.
+The family moved to West Virginia when Anderson was thirteen years old.
+The influence of her rural Appalachian heritage is evident in her poems.
+Critics have praised Anderson’s work for being “confident, lyrical and compassionate.”
+Anderson studied at West Virginia Wesleyan College from 1966-1968.
+She then attended West Virginia University (WVU), where she received a B.A. in English in 1970 and an M.A.
+Creative Writing in 1973.
+Anderson worked as a rehabilitation counselor for blind and visually impaired clients at the West Virginia Rehabilitation Center from 1973 to 1977, having earned her M.S.W. from WVU in 1977.
+In 1979 and for the next ten years, Anderson worked as poet-in-residence in schools, senior centers, correctional facilities, and libraries in West Virginia, Ohio, and Pennsylvania.
+She also served as visiting writer at several universities, including the University of Pittsburgh, the University of Oregon, the Pennsylvania State University, Hamilton College, and West Virginia University.

-Anderson’s awards include two fellowships in poetry from the National Endowment for the Arts, fellowships from the Ohio, West Virginia, and Pennsylvania Councils on the Arts, and the Ohioana Library for contributions to the literary arts in Ohio.
-In 2004, Emory and Henry College read her at their 23rd annual Appalachian Literary Festival, and Kent State University honored her with a Distinguished Scholar Award.
+Awards: Anderson’s awards include two fellowships in poetry from the National Endowment for the Arts, fellowships from the Ohio, West Virginia, and Pennsylvania Councils on the Arts, and the Ohioana Library for contributions to the literary arts in Ohio.
+In 2004 Emory & Henry College celebrated Anderson’s work at their 23rd Annual Literary Festival honoring Appalachian literature, and Kent State University honored her with a Distinguished Scholar Award.
 In 2003, she received the Helen and Laura Kraut Memorial Ohioana Poetry Award from the Ohioana Library Association.
-In 2002, the KSU Alumni Association awarded her one of just three University Distinguished Teaching Awards.
+In 2002, the KSU Alumni Association awarded Anderson one of just three University Distinguished Teaching Awards.